 What is Rapier?

-In our local kingdom, Ansteorra, we recognize two types of rapier, light (epee) and heavy (schlager).
-To participate in rapier practices you must own or borrow the proper safety equipment, have it inspected and sign a waiver.
+In our local kingdom, Ansteorra, we recognize two types of steel combat, thrust oriented (Rapier) and edge oriented (Cut and Thrust).
+To participate in steel combat practices you must own or borrow the proper safety equipment, have it inspected and sign a waiver.
 To participate in tournaments you must be authorized by an authorizing marshal.

-What you will need at your first practice
+What you will need at your first steel combat practice

-Between the 2 local baronies we have plenty of loaner gear.
+Between the 2 local baronies we have plenty of loaner/protective gear.
 You will still need to follow a few clothing rules and bring at least one piece of equipment.
-Rapier combat IS A FULL CONTACT SPORT.
+Steel combat IS A FULL CONTACT SPORT and VERY ENERGETIC.
 So, drink plenty of water before practice and ask your doctor about any medical conditions.
-Wear long pants that fit loosely, a good set of sneakers and have a long sleeve shirt handy that covers all the way to your wrists.
-Men must bring their own athletic cup with jock supporter.
+Wear long pants that fit loosely, a good set of sneakers and have a long sleeve shirt handy that covers all the way to your wrists AND overlaps the top of your pants (approx 6 inches), so that no skin shows at the midriff when moving around..
+Wear socks long enough that your pant legs overlap by 4 inches.
+No skin should be visible between the pants and shoes.
+Men/boys must bring their own athletic cup with jock supporter.

 Well, how do I get to practice?